Welcome to SEF! About Us Haiti Proj. Nicaragua Proj. How to Help?

 haitifish3

-Since the process is well proven Prosperity Aquaculture can create jobs essentially as fast as it receives funding to purchase the cages and the start up supplies of fingerlings and feed.
+Since the process is well proven Caribbean Harvest through Prosperity Aquaculture can create jobs essentially as fast as it receives funding to purchase the cages and the start up supplies of fingerlings and feed.
 For one family the estimated cost of 2 cages plus start up materials is $2,200 (creating one job and $3,000 per year in income).
 For 1000 jobs the fish farm investment required is $ 2.2 million with an annual production of 3 million pounds of fish.
 For 5000 jobs $11 million is required producing 15 million pounds of fish.
-An additional $250,000 investment will be required for a fish processing facility capable of producing export quality fish and another $250,000 initially to expand the nursery to match fish farm production
+An additional $250,000 investment will be required for a fish processing facility capable of producing export quality fish and another $250,000 initially to expand the nursery to match fish farm production.

 haitifish4

 Quite obviously the costs to create these new jobs are quite low compared to the expected benefits.
-Job growth rates will be dependent on how quickly funding can be obtained, The Social Enterprise Fund is growing the fish farms one job at a time with each $2,200 donation.
+Job growth rates will be dependent on how quickly funding can be obtained, The Social Enterprise Fund is helping to grow the fish farms one job at a time with each $2,200 donation.
 Ultimately SEF seeks to receive a slice of the substantial public or foundation funds that will target Haiti jobs.
 These venues , however, have been difficult to breach.
 SEF hopes that its low, cost fast response plans will get the attention of fund managers…especially after Dr. Abe’s credibility has been confirmed with his appointment to the TIME 100.

-Following the earthquake an aggressive action plan has been approved by the Board: 1) 240 New cages will be installed in Lake Azeui enabling 3 of Lake Azeui’s 7 villages to have 100 cages each 2) a commercial fish processing plant will be constructed on the Carrbean Harvest site in Croix des Bouquets 3) a solar system will be installed to provide power to cover the expanded needs 4) fish farm development will begin on Lake Peligre in cooperation with Dr. Paul Farmer to bring economic development to Haiti's central plateau. and 5) an abandoned fish farm operation in the northeast will be resurrected to renew fish farming activites to that important region in Haiti.
+Following the earthquake an aggressive action plan has been approved by the Board: 1) 240 New cages will be installed in Lake Azeui enabling 3 of Lake Azeui’s 7 villages to have 100 cages each 2) a commercial fish processing plant will be constructed on the Carrbean Harvest site in Croix des Bouquets 3) a solar system will be installed to provide power to cover the expanded fingerling needs 4) fish farm development will begin on Lake Peligre in cooperation with Dr. Paul Farmer to bring economic development to Haiti's central plateau. and 5) an abandoned fish farm operation in the northeast will be resurrected to renew fish farming activities to that important region in Haiti.

 Funding demands for these projects exceed $1.5 million.
 Every size donation ($10-$10,000) is needed.
 Please give generously!